fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 *Try / Finally*:

 The `try/finally` expression enables you to execute clean-up code even if a block of code throws an exception.
-Here's an example which also defines custom exceptions.
+Here's an example that also defines custom exceptions.

 	exception InnerError of string
 	exception OuterError of string